Alumni - Sabin Honorees

 With a desire to serve the nonprofit world, Rick’s talents also served C.A.R.E, the Jimmy Fund, Cornell University, the New York City Library, and the Orton Foundation, among others.
 A love for the land and a desire to preserve the landscape of Vermont for future generations moved Rick into civic involvement.
 Rick has served the town of Huntington, Vermont as selectman.
 Concerned about urban sprawl, he joined the Rural Planning Organization, Chittenden County’s Regional Planning Commission, and is on the board of directors for the Metropolitan Planning Organization for Chittenden County.

 His concern for conservation led to an appointment on the Governor’s Rail Commission, and he serves on the Vermont Rail Advocacy Network and he was a founding member of the Mad River Glen Ski Co-op.
 Rick is the coordinator of Rail Day in Essex Junction, and serves on the board of directors for the New England Ski Museum, the International Ski History Association and the Amateur Ski Club of New York.
 It is this respect for nature, open spaces and service to the greater community that completes the picture of who Rick Moulton is.
-He was awarded the Florence Sabin Distinguished Alumni Award in 2005.

 • Chris Sinclair, 1967